-Kyocera Echo set to hit Sprint's shelves on April 17th for $199.99Alex Wagner - Deputy Managing Editor, News Desk
+Kyocera Echo set to hit Sprint's shelves on April 17th for $199.99Alex Wagner - Editorial Director of News and Content

 When the Kyocera Echo was spied lounging around in the FCC last week, we had an inkling that Sprint was gearing up to release the device and today those suspicions were confirmed.
 Today it was announced that the Echo will be launching on April 17th for $199.99 with a two-year contract.
 Interested customers will be able to pre-order the dual-screened, Android 2.2 device beginning on March 26th.
 The full press release is available for you down below.